-3.3.
-Receiver Station
+C. Receiver Station

-Each receiver station depicted in figure 5 comprises a satellite dish with diameter 1,2m, the LNB (Low Noise Block), a DVB-S receiver card (PCI or PCMCIA), a PC (Desktop or Laptop) and a video projector (or alternatively a set-top-box).
-The video and audio information in DVB-S stream arrives at the receiver and with the help of software for the decoding of the MPEG-2 stream (S/W MPEG2 decoder), the video and sound appears on the PC.
-Additionally, using the necessary interface the video and sound can be led to a video projector.
+Each Receiver Station depicted in Fig 5, comprises a satellite dish with diameter 1,2m, the LNB (Low Noise Block), a DVB-S receiver card (PCI or PCMCIA), a PC (Desktop or Laptop) and a video projector (or alternatively a set-top-box).
+The audiovisual information in DVB-S stream arrives at the receiver and with the use of software for the decoding of the MPEG-2 stream (S/W MPEG2 decoder), the audiovisual content appears on the PC.
+Additionally, by using the necessary interface the audiovisual content can be led to a video projector.